OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - Token Storage on the client:
   * The token storage location should be verified for mobile apps that use JWT.
 - Cracking the signing key:
   * Token signatures are created via a private key on the server.
 After you obtain a JWT, choose a tool for [brute forcing the secret key offline](https://www.sjoerdlangkemper.nl/2016/09/28/attacking-jwt-authentication/ "Attacking JWT Authentication").
-See the tools section for details.
 - Information Disclosure:
   * Decode the Base64-encoded JWT and find out what kind of data it transmits and whether that data is encrypted.